lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Helpers/DiscordFormatting.md

 # CodeBlockOneLine method

-Will display the message as a one line code block
+Will display the message as a one-line code block

 ```csharp
 public static string CodeBlockOneLine(string message)